eisa22/Improving_YOLO_using_SAM_and_CLIP/README.md

 # YOLO Object Detector with Segment Anything and CLIP Integration

-This project implements an improved YOLO object detector by integrating the Segment Anything model and CLIP (OpenAI API) to enhance performance.
+TriFusionNet is a 3 stage pipeline consisting of YOLOv8, Segments Anything and CLIP.
+This project implements an improved YOLO object detector by integrating the Segment Anything model and CLIP (OpenAI API) to enhance the original performance.
 ![grafik](https://github.com/eisa22/Improving_YOLO_using_SAM_and_CLIP/assets/146633211/f6909885-e58c-4e02-8f17-2bc531fc8290)